asllop/RunPack/TUTORIAL.md

 ## 5. Lexicons

 This section is more about how to structure applications written un RunPack.

+In the previous chapter we crated a `countdown` word, but we are not very happy with the results.
+The resulting code is actually pretty uggly, and that's because we are using an abstraction level that is not adequate to the job.
+To understand the code, we have to read each word, mentally calculate the stack effects it will produce, and move to the next word to do the same again.
+It's easy to miss something, and it's just a very straightforward definition, imagine a complex one!
+When we see the `dup 0 >`, we know we are comparing somthing with 0, but what? `dup` doesn't tell us much about it.
+Same for `dup print, --`, and the final `drop`.
+These words are too low level.
+We need new words, with a higher abstraction level, that are specifically desgined to fit in our problem domain.

-We will start from the `countdown` example used in the previous chapter, and will create an alternative version of it:
+Knowing all this, let's try to create an alternative version of the countdown:

 ```
 { dup 0 > } def continue_count?
 { dup print } def print_count
 { 1 - } def dec_count
 { drop } def clean_count

 { { continue_count? } { print_count dec_count } loop clean_count } def countdown

 5 countdown